codatio/codat-docs/blog/230428-April-Features.md

 Codat has added support for the tracking object on Direct costs for QuickBooks Desktop.
 This feature enables you to see the billable status on the check object in QuickBooks.

-By marking expenses on a cheque as billable, businesses can easily identify and allocate costs to specific customers or projects.
+By marking expenses on a check as billable, businesses can easily identify and allocate costs to specific customers or projects.

 This feature simplifies the process of invoicing clients for reimbursable expenses.